Expressing your emotions with words? No one has time for that! Nowadays, we send an emoji, a meme or a GIF to share what we’re thinking.

 At MailerLite, we’re proud of our company culture, and GIFs are a fun, creative way to share what we’re all about.

 The best email marketers use GIFs to tell a story.
-If you’re releasing a new product or feature, GIFs are the perfect way to share the information quickly.
+If you’re releasing a new product or feature, GIFs in email are the perfect way to share the information quickly.

 You could share a sneak peek, a demo or a quick-step sequence showing how you came up with the idea.
 GIFs rank highly in your list of marketing tools, so think outside the box and use them to tell your story.

-ClassPass thinks outside the box, using GIFs to tell their customers’ fitness stories during lockdown!
-This offers a quick snapshot of the services they’re offering, and can be an incentive for people to join.
+ClassPass does just this using animated GIFs in their email newsletter to tell their customers’ fitness stories during lockdown!
+This offers a quick snapshot of the services they’re offering and can be an incentive for people to join.

 There are two approaches here.
 You can either create your own GIFs, or you can just add them using MailerLite’s file manager.